 Set the mood.
 Put on an example of a headdress if you have one.
 Play some Bahamian music.
 Give a brief verbal description of the beautiful beaches of The Bahamas.
 "Let's pretend for a moment we are by the Atlantic Ocean on an island.
 It is warm and sunny with a slight breeze.
 The sand is clean and in the distance we see a dolphin jump."

 Review: Ask students to think of what they learned in the last lesson about the Bahamas.
 Call on several students to share their information.

 Review standards for good group work.
 (Encourage team members by making positive comments.
 Make suggestions in a thoughtful manner.)
 Introduce the concept of community capital.
-(Community capital is banked good will built up within and between groups.
+(Community capital is banked goods that build up within and between groups.
 This capital is helpful when disputes arise.)